doctorfree/MusicPlayerPlus/README.md

 The *music_directory* location must be writeable by your user.

-Any time the MPD music directory is manually modified, run `mpcinit sync`.
+Any time the MPD music directory is manually modified, run `mppinit sync`.

 ### Downloading album cover art